Code-Institute-Submissions/SpendWise/README.md

 <br>

-I used Balsamiq to build a wireframes for the website before I began developement.
+I used Balsamiq to build wireframes for the website before I began developement.
 I decided on a relatively simple design so I could focus more on the backend of the project.

 <br>